| PAST TENSE | |

 Swan (2009) refers to while, when, before, after, and since as conjunctions.
 (Swan 30.1) |

 One summer when I was eleven, my family had the money and the time to take our first vacation.
-My father, my mother, my younger sister and I got into my father's '54 Ford to go to Cordoba where my parents rented a house up in the hills.
-Cordoba is a city that is famous for its mountains and rivers and is located 900 miles away from Buenos Aires where we lived.
-After we drove a long time, we had arrived there.
+My father, my mother, my younger sister and I got into my father's '54 Ford to go to Cordoba, where my parents rented a house up in the hills.
+Cordoba is a city that is famous for its mountains and rivers, and it is located 900 miles away from Buenos Aires, where we lived.
+We drove for a long time.
+Finally, we arrived there.

-My father wanted to capture everything in pictures, the scenery, the family and the car.
-The problem was that he wanted everything together in each picture.
-One morning, after breakfast it was a the perfect time for a picture with the car, the family, the house and also the scenery, all in one shot.
-In spite of the fact that it was almost impossible he decided to try his best.
-First, he made us get closer to the car, it didn't work because the scenery was gone.
-Second, it was time for him to go down the hill, it didn't work either because he couldn't see the car.
-Finally, he had the great idea of moving the car to the front.
+My father wanted to capture everything in his pictures—the scenery, the family and the car.
+The problem was that he wanted everything together in one picture.
+One morning after we ate breakfast, he decided it was the perfect time for a family picture with the car, the house and the scenery—all in one shot.
+In spite of the fact that squeezing so much into one shot was almost impossible, he decided to try his best.
+First, he positioned us close to the car, but that did not work because the scenery was not included.
+Second, he positioned himself down the hill, but that did not work either because the car was not included.
+Finally, he had the great idea of moving the car to the foreground so that he could fit the family, the car and the scenery into the picture.

-Since he didn't have the keys with him, he decided to push the car down.
-He gave my mother a rock to put under the car wheel to stop it when it was in right position for the picture.
-Despite my mother's effort to put the rock in the right place, my sister's open eyes and my open mouth, the car went over the rock and rolled down the hill.
+Since he didn't have the keys with him, he decided to push the car forward a bit.
+He gave my mother a big rock to put under the front car wheel to stop the car when it was in the right position.
+Despite my mother's best effort to put the rock in the right place, it did not work.
+The wheel rolled over the rock and the whole car kept rolling right down the hill.

+My sister's eyes opened wide and my jaw dropped.
 My mother ran into the house crying.
-The three of us started walking down the hill looking at the car which stopped on the bottom of hill with the front up.
-I remember thinking "how we are going back home?".
-When we got to the bottom of the hill, to our surprise, the car was intact.
-The two front wheels were up on two big rocks as if somebody place them there on purpose.
+The three of us started walking down the hill to look at the car, which stopped at the bottom of hill.
+I remember thinking "How are we going to get back home?"
+However, when we reached the bottom of the hill, we were surprised to see that the car was still intact.
+The two front wheels were up on two big rocks as if somebody placed them there on purpose.
 We were so happy!
-My sister and I ran up the hill to gave my mother the news.
-My father staring at the car was saying "One more thing to tell our grandchildren."
+My sister and I ran up the hill to give my mother the good news.
+My father was staring at the car and saying, "One more thing to tell our grandchildren!"

-scenery – the land and trees, the view
+scenery (N)— the land and trees, the view